James Leasor: Andrew MacAllan

 In his later career Leasor was finding it harder to interest publishers in new book projects.
-They were happy to publish some of his proven successes, such the Jason Love thrillers, but they would limit their print runs to 20,000 in hardback, most of which would be acquired by libraries, and he would then be told that few had been sold to retailers and that there was no popular demand for a larger run.
+They were happy to publish some of his proven successes, such as the Jason Love thrillers, but they would limit their print runs to 20,000 in hardback, most of which would be acquired by libraries, and he would then be told that few had been sold to retailers and that there was no popular demand for a larger run.

 He was also frustrated by people accosting him at drinks parties and saying it was virtually impossible for a new author to be published on merit alone, without a fashionable backstory to excite the publisher's interest.
 Leasor and his literary agent, Gillon Aitken, thought of a way for a supposed new author to have a book published without revealing who he was.
 Their idea involved an author who had a credible reason for being unable to meet the publisher.
 The narrative was developed that a successful businessman, 'Andrew MacAllan', was based in the Far East and because of the nature of his work, travelled frequently.
 He would be hard to tie to any particular location or schedule, and all contact would be made through the agent.

 Leasor wrote the first three chapters and a synopsis of an epic historical saga, loosely based on the origins of Hong Kong-based trading companies like Jardine Matheson and Swire, and Gillon Aitken took it with the agreed story about MacAllan around London-based publishers.
 It was snapped up by the fairly recently launched – and very ambitious – Headline Publishing Group, with a healthy advance.

 During his travels around the world, Leasor had collected hotel-headed writing paper from various places, and 'MacAllan' used these to correspond with the publisher.
 With the co-operation of a bank manager, he opened an account in London in the name of Andrew MacAllan, so that any royalty payments could be made without arousing suspicion.
 The bank could also act as a forwarding address.

 The first book, Succession, a 700-page blockbuster, was published in 1989 and sold well.
 An initial print run of 50,000 in hardback quickly sold out and reprints swiftly followed, making it Headline's biggest seller that year.
 A sequel, Generation, came out the following year, and was similarly successful.

 The pressure from the publishers to meet their star author became overwhelming.
 Who was this unknown writer who could so effortlessly turn out bestsellers with supposedly no previous experience?
 Numerous meetings had been scheduled and then cancelled at short notice because of MacAllan's supposed hectic travel schedule.
 Aitken and Leasor realised that this could not go on for ever and they revealed the deception.
 Headline, now part of the Hachette publishing group, published four more MacAllan bestsellers, Diamond Hard (1991), Fanfare (1992), Speculator (1993), and Traders (1994).